JWLee89/pt2keras/README.md

-# pt-keras
+# pt2keras

-A PyTorch To Keras Model Converter
+A simple PyTorch To Keras Model Converter.